emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/README.md

 ## Trajectory
-The trajectory parameters are the number of time steps N separated in time bydt.
-It’s not necessary to use a large number of steps since the algorithm recalculates the trajectory on every step.
-Besides, a large N is more costly to compute.
+The trajectory parameters are the number of time steps N separated by time bydt.A large N is more costly to compute.
 Running the algorithm with values greater than 20 caused the car to go off-track.
-Same for dt, smaller time steps are more costly but larger values mean a lot of things happen between each calculation.
-Larger values, of for example, 0.1 caused the car run off-track.
+Same for dt, smaller time steps are more costly but larger values mean missing a lot of things happen between each calculation.
+I got the best restults when I set N=10 and dt=0.1 also got a better resulsts with N=10 and dt=0.05 but the aloghrithm with slower.
 ![](https://github.com/emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/blob/master/img/10.png)

 ## Vehicle Model